James St. James: Career

 In the late 1980s, St. James became friendly with Michael Alig, although at first he and the other club personalities shunned the newcomer.
 Undeterred, Alig soon created his own scene by gathering up other creative personalities of the nightlife world; he used his flamboyant style, and engaged in self-promotion and themed parties.
 St. James morphed from celebutante to Club Kid while helping Alig create the new scene.
 Alig and St. James threw many parties together, eventually setting up the Disco 2000 club night at the New York City club The Limelight.
-St. James wrote several columns, most famously for the short-lived New York City-based gay publication OutWeek during the magazine's two year life span from 1989–1991.
+St. James wrote several columns, most famously for the short-lived New York City-based gay publication OutWeek during the magazine's two year life span from 1989 to 1991.

 St. James appeared many times on television talk shows to discuss the Club Kids during the 1980s and 1990s, including The Oprah Winfrey Show, The Phil Donahue Show, The Jerry Springer Show, Geraldo, and The Joan Rivers Show.